-When electors vote by mail, they typically have two options for returning their completed ballots – by mail or by dropping it off at a polling location.
+When electors vote by mail, they typically have a few options for returning their completed ballots: by mail, by dropping them off at a polling location, or by delivering them to a designated drop box.

-Ballot harvesting, or third-party ballot return, occurs where individuals take advantage of this latter option and “harvest” or collect voters’ completed ballots to drop them off at the polls.
-While it may seem like a kind gesture to assist voters in submitting their ballots, ballot harvesting can severely undermine the fairness and honesty of elections.
+Ballot harvesting, also known as ballot trafficking or third-party ballot collection, occurs when individuals take advantage of these options to “harvest” or collect voters’ completed ballots and return them on behalf of the voter.
+While it may seem like a kind gesture to assist voters in submitting their mail ballots, ballot harvesting can severely undermine the fairness and honesty of elections.

 How Ballot Harvesting Works

 Ballot harvesting begins when a voter is given or requests to receive his or her ballot by mail.
-Once the voter’s ballot arrives, he or she has the opportunity to complete and return it by Election Day.
+Once the voter’s ballot arrives, he or she has the opportunity to complete and return the ballot before the ballot return deadline.

-While the voter still has possession of the ballot, a ballot harvester will approach the individual, often with the aid of a voter roll to know which voters received their ballots by mail, to offer the voter assistance in completing and/or returning the ballot.
-If the voter consents, the ballot harvester will collect the completed ballot and return it to the polling location.
-Ballot harvesters will repeat this process to turn in any number of ballots up to the day of the election.
+While the voter still has possession of his or her ballot, a ballot harvester will approach the individual (often with the aid of a voter list to know which voters received their ballots by mail) to offer the voter assistance in completing and/or returning the ballot.
+If the voter consents, the ballot harvester will collect the completed ballot and return it for the voter.
+Ballot harvesters will repeat this process to deliver as many ballots as possible before the deadline, which is usually Election Day.

 Ballot Harvesting Threatens the Fairness and Honesty of Elections

 Ballot harvesting currently presents one of the greatest threats to election integrity for multiple reasons.

-The first threat stems from the lack of oversight given to the handling of ballots in vote-by-mail systems and the chain of custody mail ballots pass through once they leave the supervision of election officials.
+The first threat stems from the lack of oversight given to the handling of ballots in mail voting systems and the chain of custody that mail ballots pass through once they leave the supervision of election officials.
 During the election cycle, election administrators are tasked with maintaining and transporting thousands of ballots.
 But ballot harvesting puts this same power not in the hands of trained election officials but in the hands of private citizens with minimal accountability.
+Any number of issues can happen as a result, with little recourse for voters who are affected.